Maksim Samasiuk - Fotolia

 Augmented reality has the potential to change the business world

-Understanding blockchain is the first step in taking advantage of it
+Understanding blockchain is the step in taking advantage of it

 Amelia the software robot handles customer service for Swedish bank